-In addition to the financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Township's Police and Employees' Pension Plans, post-employment benefits other than pensions, and the budgetary comparison schedule.
+In addition to the financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Township's Police and Employees' Pension Plans, post-employment benefits other than pensions, and the budgetary comparison schedules.

-The combining statements, in connection with nonmajor governmental funds, are presented following the required supplementary information on the budgetary comparison schedule.
+The combining statements referred to earlier in connection with nonmajor governmental funds are presented following the required supplementary information on the budgetary comparison schedules.